Meet Graham Anderson, Peer Support Officer for the Spinal Injuries AssociationFebruary 25, 2019

 Our Sponsorship of Graham Anderson

-Earlier this month, Raquel Siganporia and I travelled to SIA Headquarters to meet with the Peer Support Officer for South West England, Graham Anderson, to hear about the work he does which Bolt Burdon Kemp is now sponsoring.
-Meeting Graham was inspirational and Raquel and I were blown away.
+Earlier this month, I travelled to SIA Headquarters to meet with the Peer Support Officer for South West England, Graham Anderson, to hear about the work he does which Bolt Burdon Kemp is now sponsoring.
+Meeting Graham was inspirational and I was blown away.

 Graham’s work is varied but includes the following: